 Electricity bill analysis

 When sorted by purchasing parity, electricity, which is expensive in our country, is cheap when purchasing parity is not included in the calculation.
 This subject can have different results depending on the point of view.
 Therefore, let’s look at how we can minimize our electricity bill with what we have, rather than this issue.
-I am starting to write, hoping that these lines will be an inclusive resource for the person who wants to do invoice analysis.
-Under the headings below, I will first explain the electricity bill and then explain how the optimization will be done.
+Starting to write, hoping that these lines will be an inclusive resource for the person who wants to do invoice analysis.
+Under the headings below, first explain the electricity bill and then explain how the optimization will be done.

 2) Facility Types